microsoft/AzureTRE/docs/architecture.md

     ```

 1. The Resource Processor Azure Function is triggered by the arrival of a new message.
-1. The Resource Processor processes the command by provisioning an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/) (ACI).
-A Workspace Template is implemented as a [Porter](https://porter.sh/) bundle - read more about [Authoring Workspaces](authoring-workspaces.md).
+1. The Resource Processor processes the command by provisioning an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/) (ACI) instance executing the Porter bundle (the implementation of a Workspace Template).

     ```bash
     # simplified for readability